Open Access

 This paper introduces a computational model that underlies an electromagnetic theory of inter-neuronal interactions in the human brain.
 This hypothesis behind this model aims to explain human perception, cognition, memory and consciousness and involves an interdisciplinary approach combining biophysics, holography, and neuroscience.
 The main assumption used is that the phospholipid head groups of neuronal membranes, when stimulated energetically by the electric fields of propagating action potentials, can generate a metastable coherent state giving rise to an electromagnetic field.
 This is consistent with the Froehlich theory of biological coherence.
 Additionally, the electromagnetic fields produced by neighboring neurons can create interference patterns that lead to the formation of holographic images.
 This mechanism can solve the binding problem of consciousness where external sensory inputs are transduced into conscious perceptions.

-How to Cite this Article: Marco Cavaglia and Jack Tuszynski (2025).
+Marco Cavaglia and Jack Tuszynski (2025).
 A physical model of neuronal membrane excitations as a mechanism of holographic image formation in brain.
-Journal of Multiscale Neuroscience, 4(3):187-195 DOI: https://doi.org/10.56280/1704135468
+Journal of Multiscale Neuroscience, 4(3):187-195.

-Disclaimer: All claims expressed in this article are solely those of the authors and do not necessarily represent those of their affiliated organizations, or those of the publisher, Neural Press or the editors, and the reviewers.
+All claims expressed in this article are solely those of the authors and do not necessarily represent those of their affiliated organizations, or those of the publisher, Neural Pres or the editors, and the reviewers.
 Any product that may be evaluated in this article, or claim that made by its manufacturer, is not guaranteed or endorsed by the publisher.

 .png)